 - Block entry holes

 After finding those holes, use caulk to seal up smaller holes.
 For larger holes, you will need to patch your plaster or drywall.
-This may be challenging, and that’s where Squash Pest Control in Seattle can help relieve the burden.
+This may be challenging, and that’s where Squash Pest Control in Pierce County can help relieve the burden.
 We will ensure that we seal up both interior and exterior holes.